bitsandvolts/bitsandvolts.github.io/_posts/2021-05-02-gs_00001_computer_setup.md

 graphics card.
 As for housing, you can almost choose whatever you like.
 Keep an eye on the form factor and the provided interfaces.
 A housing with preinstalled fans makes the assembling easier for you.
-The thermal paste needs to be put between the processer and the heat sink to guarantee optimal cooling.
+The thermal paste needs to be put between the processor and the heat sink to guarantee optimal cooling.
 Sometimes the fan already has some thermal paste on it.
 Then, you do not need additional paste.